Frank Iero and Laura Jane Grace announce UK co-headline tour - NME

 “When you have a crazy, near-death experience, it seeps into your DNA and changes you.
 You’re not really the same person you were before.
 Everything is different.
 I thought maybe writing songs was something I used to be able to do and now I can’t.
 It felt a lot like trying on a dead man’s clothes.”

-Frank Iero previously released albums under the monikers frnkiero and the cellabration as well as Frank Iero And The Patience.
+Frank Iero previously released albums under the monikers frnkiero and the cellabration and Frank Iero And The Patience.